Lesson 7: Applying Construction to Vehicles

-Up until this point, I've been very adamant drawing everything freehand, with felt tip pens, and so on.
+Up until lesson 5, I've been very adamant drawing everything freehand, with felt tip pens, and so on.
 And this has been for a good reason - it's important to maintain a certain degree of the right kinds of challenges to ensure that you guys gain as much as you can from each lesson.

 This lesson, however, is going to be a little different.
 I am allowing, and in fact encouraging the use of the following:

 Ballpoint pen for your linework (don't switch pens to do any sort of "clean-up" pass - use the same pen through all your lines, including construction/box subdivision/etc)